AvraSoftware/avra-rest-api-test-automation-framework/README.md

 ```
 excludeGroups 'rabbit'
 ```
-It means, that one group is not running al all (it is fake group name- you can configure it for your test project)
+It means, that one group is not running al all (it is fake group name - you can configure it for your test project)

 Tests also might be run according to their group name:
 ```